jcmgray/symmray/README.md

 This gives a canonical sign to the overall network that is handled automatically and locally (once the initial `oddpos` values are chosen.)
-The phase is lazily computed via `FermionicArray.phase_global`.
+The phase is tracked lazily via `FermionicArray.phase_global`.

 #### Conjugation and tensor networks